-- 61. Surveys carried out by the Central Ground Water Board (CGWB) reveals that the aquifer system in the Shillong possesses good potential.
-The depth of the water table in both premonsoon and post-monsoon seasons range between 3 to 5 m with net seasonal fluctuations ranging between 0.5 to 1 m. - 62.
+- 69. Surveys carried out by the Central Ground Water Board (CGWB) reveals that the aquifer system in the Shillong possesses good potential.
+The depth of the water table in both pre-monsoon and post-monsoon seasons range between 3 to 5 m with net seasonal fluctuations ranging between 0.5 to 1 m. - 70.
 Ground water extraction for public use is insignificant in Shillong.
-Results of analysis from 1998 to 2000 of groundwater quality from 11 deep tube well located in different part of the city indicate that iron (Fe) concentration is high as well as average pH value is bellow 7. - 63.
+Results of analysis from 1998 to 2000 of groundwater quality from 11 deep tube well located in different part of the city indicate that iron (Fe) concentration is high as well as average pH value is bellow 7. - 71.
 Groundwater Old Landfill Site.
-Water table of the site shallow and expected to vary from 150 to 200m.
+Water table of the site is not shallow and expected to vary from 5 m to 10 m.
 Ground water at the site is not contaminated.